 Toronto is one of the most LGBT-friendly and multicultural cities on the planet and is known for being very progressive and accepting of all people.
 With two gay villages under its belt (Church & Wesley and Queer West), there are many safe places for LGBT+ people around this Canadian city.
 Our Canadian Eastern Adventure Fly Drive itinerary might give you some ideas for a visit here and to other key Canadian cities.

 4. Tel Aviv, Israel

-Tel Aviv is the LGBT+ centre of the Middle East, standing out from neighbouring countries that aren't as gay-friendly.
-Tel Aviv is an ever more popular tourist destination for LGBT+ people to visit due to its tolerance and diversity, as well as the addition of its amazing weather and beautiful beaches, including Hilton Beach – the 'unofficial gay beach' of the city.
-Experience the excitement and vibrancy of Tel Aviv Pride with our exclusive pride packages, or take a look at our Tel Aviv City Break itinerary for some inspiration at other times of the year.
+Tel Aviv is the LGBT+ centre of the Middle East, standing out from neighbouring countries that aren’t as gay-friendly.
+Tel Aviv is an ever more popular tourist destination for LGBT+ people to visit due to its tolerance and diversity, as well as the addition of its amazing weather and beautiful beaches, including Hilton Beach – the ‘unofficial gay beach’ of the city.
+Experience the excitement and vibrancy of Tel Aviv with our Tel Aviv City Break itinerary.

 5. London, United Kingdom

 The historic capital of the UK comes in fifth in the survey, scoring highly with its eclectic gay nightlife offerings as well as openness in the city.
 London is home to one of the most famous gay districts in the world (Soho) and is regularly a world leader when it comes to highlighting LGBT+ rights with the biggest pride celebrations in the country, London Pride.
-Check out our London, Manchester and Liverpool itinerary to get the best out of a trip to this metropolitan city (PS: Manchester and Liverpool also made the list!).
+Check out our England: Crown and Country itinerary to get the best out of a vacation to this metropolitan city, as well as Edinburgh in Scotland.